sathamneh/JSONL-viewer/README.md

 A Chrome extension that displays JSONL (JSON Lines) files in a tabular format, with easy navigation and search capabilities.

+> **Note:** The current UI layout is a work in progress and may not be fully optimized.
+We plan to refine and improve it in the near future.

 ## Features

 - Open JSONL files directly in a Chrome tab